-Being a photography mentor | Photofocus
+Being a photography mentor

 These are all the things that stopped me from being a mentor and also from pursuing my photography as more than just a hobby.
 As my time in these mentorship communities went on, as I continued helping others it became a bit of a joke.
 I was dubbed the Accidental Mentor or the Reluctant Master.

 Self-doubt is huge for many of us.
 We easily talk ourselves out of doing this and other things.
-I did.
+Guilty, as charged.
 I don’t create epic landscapes.
-I don’t rely on Photoshop or use it much at all.
-I don’t use layers or masks.
-I’m not overly technical and I don’t want to help someone learn that stuff but it seems like that’s what everyone wants to learn.
+Nor do I rely on Photoshop or use it much at all.
+Layers and masks are not in my wheelhouse.
+My photography is not overly technical and I don’t want to help someone learn that stuff.
+Though sometimes it seems like that’s what everyone wants to learn.

 We all have something we can offer